Valefant/Addict/README.md

 Every property is available within the function context.

 ### ToDo
-- [ ] Support injecting values with different types other than strings
+- [x] Detecting circular dependencies
-- [ ] Support injecting values for constructor parameters which seems only possible by using site targets when working with Kotlin reflection
+- [ ] Make property injection and post construct available by code``
-- [ ] Detecting circular dependencies
+    - This results in supporting other types than strings and not depending only on annotations.